Anroc/identity-blockchain/task-definition/meta-epic.md

 #### Frontend

-* Setup a frontend server to render web requests
+* Setup a frontend server to render web requests (react, angular etc)
-* Define REST-API and define JSON layout
+* Define REST-API

 or